The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Alizarin Crimson + Ultramarine Blue + Yellow Ochre

 Start by mixing equal parts of red and blue paint together.
-Mixing equal amounts of these two colors should give you a dark, rich purple.
-Now start adding in your yellow to neutralize the purple color.
+This should give you a dark, rich purple.
+Now start adding yellow to neutralize the purple.
 Continue adding small amounts of yellow until you are satisfied with your black color.

 Quinacridone Magenta + Phthalo Blue + Hansa Yellow